-Telecommuting (Remote Work) Safety Checklist
+Telecommuting Safety Checklist

 Questions 1 through 15 relate to OSHA workplace safety standards.
 The employee must self-certify that the answer to each question is "yes".
-If an employee answers "no" to one or more of these questions, the remediation of those hazards should be a prerequisite to the approval of the Telecommuting (Remote Work) Agreement.
+If an employee answers "no" to one or more of these questions, the remediation of those hazards should be a prerequisite to the approval of the Telecommuting Agreement.

 Question 16 is a domestic violence screening question.
-If the employee answers "no" to this question, the supervisor should set up a private meeting, at a Universities of Wisconsin location, with the employee and including at least one HR rep who has completed Universities of Wisconsin domestic violence training.
-Answering "no" to this question does not automatically disqualify an employee from eligibility for telecommuting (remote work), but it is mandatory that the DV-trained HR representative authorize the telecommuting (remote work) agreement to proceed, notwithstanding the "no" answer.
+If the employee answers "no" to this question, the supervisor should set up a private meeting, at a UW System location, with the employee and including at least one HR rep who has completed UW System domestic violence training.
+Answering "no" to this question does not automatically disqualify an employee from eligibility for telecommuting, but it is mandatory that the DV-trained HR representative authorize the telecommuting agreement to proceed, notwithstanding the "no" answer.

-Telecommuting (Remote Work)- Ergonomic Checklist
+Telecommuting- Ergonomic Checklist

 The seventeen questions in this section are designed to mitigate the risk of workplace illnesses or injuries related to ergonomic workspace design.
 If an employee answers "no" to one or more of these questions, the supervisor will work with the employee to mitigate the issue.
-Mitigation may include institution-provided ergonomic furniture and lights, reimbursing the employee for the purchase of ergonomic furniture, the employee using existing furniture or equipment within their home, or through other measures such as stretch breaks, reorganization of workspace, choosing a different room for the remote workspace, etc. If, after mitigation attempts, the answer to one or more questions is still "no", the supervisor may assess the ergonomic risk and approve or deny the application accordingly.
-If the application is approved, it is recommended that the supervisor follow up with the employee on a regular basis during the term of the Telecommuting (Remote Work) Agreement to determine if the employee is developing any signs of injury related to poor workspace ergonomics.
+Mitigation may include institution-provided ergonomic furniture and lights reimbursing the employee for the purchase of ergonomic furniture, the employee using existing furniture or equipment within their home, or through other measures such as stretch breaks, reorganization of workspace, choosing a different room for the remote workspace, etc..
+If, after mitigation attempts, the answer to one or more questions is still "no", the supervisor may assess the ergonomic risk and approve or deny the application accordingly.
+If the application is approved, it is recommended that the supervisor follow up with the employee on a regular basis during the term of the Telecommuting Agreement to determine if the employee is developing any signs of injury related to poor workspace ergonomics.
 If such signs appear, the supervisor should revisit the mitigation measures with the employee.
-If necessary, a Telecommuting (Remote Work) Agreement can be modified or discontinued to mitigate ergonomic injuries.
+If necessary, a Telecommuting Agreement can be modified or discontinued to mitigate ergonomic injuries.
 Supervisors should keep documentation of ergonomic concerns and mitigation measures that arise from these conversations.

-Any questions related to telecommuting (remote work) not addressed in this guide may be directed to Universities of Wisconsin Human Resources Staff at: uwshr@wisconsin.edu
+Any questions related to telecommuting not addressed in this guide may be directed to UW System Human Resources Staff at: uwshr@uwsa.edu